Our Values

 These failures made America less safe and our world more dangerous.

-In November, Americans made clear they reject President Biden’s strategy of retreat and are desperate for U.S. leadership to end the chaos and restore order.
-President Trump has inherited a more dangerous world than any leader in decades, but history shows us the way forward: answering four years of ‘War Through Weakness’ with four years of ‘Peace Through Strength.’
+In 2024, Americans made clear they reject President Biden’s strategy of retreat and are desperate for U.S. leadership to end the chaos and restore order.
+President Trump inherited a more dangerous world than any leader in decades, but his foreign policy is making it safer by heeding the lesson of history: answering ‘War Through Weakness’ with ‘Peace Through Strength.’

 Our Team